GrapeoffJS/kindagoose/docs/README.md

 }
 ```

 As you see, nothing really changed for us.
-Now we need to register out scheme and discriminator:
+Now we need to register out schema and discriminator:

 ```typescript
 @Module({